PWhiddy/pokerl-map-viz/README.md

 </a>

 ## To broadcast:
-Use the follow gym environment wrapper: https://github.com/PWhiddy/PokemonRedExperiments/blob/master/baselines/stream_agent_wrapper.py And wrap your environment like this:
+Use the StreamWrapper gym environment wrapper: https://github.com/PWhiddy/PokemonRedExperiments/blob/master/baselines/stream_agent_wrapper.py And wrap your environment like this:
 ```python